kcerasaro/Star-Rail-Dashboard/documentation/dev_logs.md

 - What I learned
     - Whenever modifying the database (add, delete, update records), wrap the operation in a try-catch block and throw an `InternalServerExceptionError` if it fails.
 This adds consistency when unexpected issues with the database occur.
 Ex: connection or constraint issues
     - If an error is thrown inside of a try-catch, that error alongside any other error within the function should be re-thrown inside the catch block to avoid the error of the try-catch overwriting the true error.
 Do this through an if statement `error instanceof ErrorType`
+    - All vs. Each in testing: before/after `all` runs per test suite (describe block) while before/after `each` runs per every single test
 - Known Issues
     - here
 ### 30 October 2025